 In my imagination, I am unequivocally beautiful, charming, and talented, marred only by a cold heart and a biting sense of humor.
 I've spent the first thirty years of my life aspiring to this Jane Austen-esque ideal, even though the everyday reality is much less romantic—a house littered with candy wrappers and bobby pins, a diet of cinnamon rolls and pizza, and a neurotic love affair with good-looking ampersands.

-By day, I am an administrative assistant for the state of Tennessee, and as my schedule allows, I am a copy editor and proofreader at Second Breakfast Media.
+By day, I am an administrative assistant for the state of Tennessee, and as my schedule allows, I am a copy editor at Second Breakfast Media and creative director for Stories from the Trenches.
 I love language, I love communication, and I love helping people.
 I get to do all of those things for friends and strangers who are putting together websites, writing blog posts, publishing books, or even composing love letters.
 It's fantastic, and I wouldn't trade it for the world.

 Things You Will Find Here at Rachelskirts.com